siriusctrl/UniPublic/COMP90083-Computational Modelling and Simulation/Week2.md

   - Different class of agents in the model
 - Observation
   - As a user of the model, how we gather information about how that model is behaving, so that we can use these data to answer the question motivating our model.
+  - The model outputs that are needed in order to observe its dynamics and individual and system-level behaviour